Eduardo Nunez vs. Emanuel Navarrete odds, prediction, time: Proven boxing expert reveals picks

 Eduardo Nunez vs. Emanuel Navarrete prop bets

-Nagel has analyzed the Eduardo Nunez vs. Emanuel Navarrete bout and one of his top prop picks is Nunez to win by KO/TKO at +230.
+Nagel has analyzed the Eduardo Nunez vs. Emanuel Navarrete bout and one of his top prop picks is for the fight to go Under on total rounds.
+That line is currently at 10.5, with the Under at +165, though Nagel locked in at 11.5 at +120.
 Nunez, 28, has held the IBF junior lightweight title since May 28, 2025, when he defeated Masanori Rikiishi by unanimous decision.
 Nunez has won 29 of his 30 professional fights with 27 coming via knockout.
 Since losing a unanimous decision six-round fight to Hiram Gallardo in June 2018, he has won 19 bouts in a row.

 Navarrete, 31, has won world championships in three divisions.
 He held the WBO junior featherweight crown from 2018 to 2020, the WBO featherweight crown from 2020 to 2023 and the WBO junior lightweight championship since defeating Liam Wilson by TKO in the ninth round of their scheduled 12-round bout in February 2023.
 In 43 career fights, Navarrete is 39-2 with one draw and one no contest.
 He has 32 wins by knockout.
 See the rest of Nagel's bets here.